The Witch's Promise

-"The Witch's Promise" is a single by the British rock band Jethro Tull, released in January 1970, on the Chrysalis label.
-It reached No. 4 in the UK Singles Chart, and was promoted by an appearance on the British chart show Top of the Pops.
-The B-side was "Teacher", an alternate version of which later appeared on the US release of the album Benefit.
+"The Witch's Promise" is a song by British rock band Jethro Tull, released as a single in January 1970, on the Chrysalis label.
+It reached No. 4 on the UK Singles Chart, and was promoted by an appearance on the British chart show Top of the Pops.
+The B-side was an alternate version of "Teacher", which later appeared on the US release of the album Benefit.
 In the U.S., the single was released on the Reprise label.

 Background

 The song was recorded at Morgan Studios, London, on 19 December 1969.
-It was intended to be a follow-up to the group's two previous singles, "Living in the Past" and "Sweet Dream", which had been top ten hits.
+It was intended to be a follow-up to the band's two previous singles, "Living in the Past" and "Sweet Dream", which had been top ten hits.
 Musically, it developed from the style heard on the group's previous album, Stand Up, discarding the blues influences that the band had started with, and steered towards folk.

+Record World said that "Jethro Tull sounds strangely like a medieval Scottish troubador" and called "Ian Anderson's flute and vocal both excellent."

 The single was the first recording to feature keyboardist John Evan, who would be an important member of Jethro Tull throughout the 1970s.
 He was sharing a flat with frontman Ian Anderson at the time, and agreed to perform as a session musician.
-He played Hammond organ on "Teacher" and both piano and mellotron on "The Witch's Promise."
+He played Hammond organ on "Teacher" and both piano and Mellotron on "The Witch's Promise".
 This led to an offer to join the band full-time.
 The track is one of the few recorded by Jethro Tull to feature the Mellotron, a tape replay keyboard that could emulate a string section, and the only single released by the band to feature the instrument.

-"The Witch's Promise" was intended to be the last standalone single from the group, that was not taken from an LP.
-Anderson said the group would issue singles from future albums in order to gain radio play, but he was not particularly interested in promoting them.
+"The Witch's Promise" was intended to be the last standalone single from the band that was not taken from an LP.
+Anderson said the band would issue singles from future albums in order to gain radio play, but he was not particularly interested in promoting them.

-The song appeared in a remix version on both the UK and US version of the compilation album Living in the Past (1972).
+The song appeared as a remixed version on both the UK and US releases of the compilation album Living in the Past (1972).